Washington State

 - 🌧️ – The Rain Isn’t All that Bad – Despite being known for rainy weather, downpours are rare.
 The rain is typically light and comes and goes throughout the day.

-- ☂️ – Most Locals Don’t Use Umbrellas – Instead, we wear raincoats because they’ll keep you dry, take up less space than an umbrella, and keep your hands free.
+- ☂️ – Most Locals Don’t Use Umbrellas – Instead, most wear raincoats because they’ll keep you dry, take up less space than an umbrella, and keep your hands free.

 - 🌿 – Weed is Legal – Washington was one of the first states to legalize marijuana for recreational use.
 Be sure to know the laws before you partake and bring cash to buy.